Towering musical theater master Stephen Sondheim dies at 91 | WTOP News

 In 1979, Sondheim and Prince collaborated on what many believe to be Sondheim’s masterpiece, the bloody yet often darkly funny “Sweeney Todd.”
 An ambitious work, it starred Cariou in the title role as a murderous barber whose customers end up in meat pies baked by Todd’s willing accomplice, played by Angela Lansbury.

-The Sondheim-Prince partnership collapsed two years later, after “Merrily We Roll Along,” a musical that traced a friendship backward from its characters’ compromised middle age to their idealistic youth.
-The show, based on a play by George S. Kaufman and Moss Hart, only ran two weeks on Broadway.
-But again, as with “Anyone Can Whistle,” its original cast recording helped “Merrily We Roll Along” to become a favorite among musical-theater buffs.

 “Sunday in the Park,” written with James Lapine, may be Sondheim’s most personal show.
 A tale of uncompromising artistic creation, it told the story of artist Georges Seurat, played by Mandy Patinkin.
-The painter submerges everything in his life, including his relationship with his model (Bernadette Peters), for his art.)
-It was most recently revived on Broadway in 2017 with Jake Gyllenhaal.)
+The painter submerges everything in his life, including his relationship with his model (Bernadette Peters), for his art.

-He had a solitary childhood, one that involved verbal abuse from his chilly mother.
+He had a solitary childhood, once in which involved verbal abuse from his chilly mother.
 He received a letter in his 40s from her telling him that she regretted giving birth to him.
 He continued to support her financially and to see her occasionally but didn’t attend her funeral.

-Sondheim attended Williams College in Massachusetts, where he majored in music.
-After graduation, he received a two-year fellowship to study with avant-garde composer Milton Babbitt.

-One of Sondheim’s first jobs was writing scripts for the television show “Topper,” which ran for two years (1953-1955).
-At the same time, Sondheim wrote his first musical, “Saturday Night,” the story of a group of young people in Brooklyn in 1920s.
-It was to have opened on Broadway in 1955, but its producer died just as the musical was about to go into production, and the show was scrapped.
-“Saturday Night” finally arrived in New York in 1997 in a small, off-Broadway production.

 In September 2010, the Henry Miller Theatre was renamed the Stephen Sondheim Theatre.
 “I’m deeply embarrassed.
 I’m thrilled, but deeply embarrassed,” he said as the sun fell over dozens of clapping admirers in Times Square.
 Then he revealed his perfectionist streak: “I’ve always hated my last name.
 It just doesn’t sing.”